 5. Let’s Put the Baby in This Shoe

 I love Anne Geddes as much as the next guy, but I really don’t want to steal her thunder by copying her work.
 Besides, it’s been a little overdone, don’t you think?
 The best baby photos are natural; mom and baby, mom and dad and baby, soft lighting and whatever comes naturally.
 I love to just see the baby and the mom together.
 Those are the best in my book.

-I love taking picture for myself and others.
+I love taking pictures of myself and others.
 I will probably continue even if I’m treated like the Paparazzi from time to time.
-As an artist I do get a little testy about certain unthinking things people say, but I’ll get over it.
-If you can think of other things you should never say to a photographer, I’d love to hear about it.
+As an artist, I do get a little testy about certain unthinking things people say, but I’ll get over it.
+If you can think of other things you should never say to a photographer, I’d love to hear about it in the comments below.